AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Introduction

 \section{Introduction}

-Android devices have been becoming more and more popular in recent years.
-With the growing popularity of the Android platform, the threats from unwanted behaviors of various apps, including malware and other potentially harmful apps, have become more serious~\cite{pan2017dark}.
-The apps may leak users' private information without consent, root users' devices silently, send premium SMS stealthily and so on, which already affect the dependability of the Android app ecosystem~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,zhang2015android,DBLP:conf/icse/HuangZTWL14}.
+\IEEEPARstart{W}{ith} the growing popularity of the Android platform, the threats from unwanted behaviors of various apps, including malware and other potentially harmful apps, have become more serious~\cite{pan2017dark}.
+The apps may leak users' private information without consent, root users' devices silently, send premium SMS stealthily, \etc, which have already affected the dependability of the Android app ecosystem~\cite{zhang2015android}.

-To ensure security and privacy of Android users, some device manufacturers \cite{wang2015easeandroid,isohara2011kernel,zhou2012hey} collect audit logs from their users' mobile devices.
-Based on the logs, specialized analysts diagnose the Android attacks that have happened on the devices and then generate improved security policies or remove the detected malware from the regulated app markets.
-The more information analysts learn from the logs, the more likely they are to unveil underlying malicious intentions.
-Therefore, the precise and complete reconstruction of real-time app behaviors based on the logs is one of the most crucial problems that the analysts concern.
+To ensure the security and privacy of Android users, security analysts of various companies perform postmortem analysis based on the specialized audit logs.
+Specifically, some device manufacturers have collected log data of users from real devices to diagnose potential Android attacks and generate improved security policies \cite{wang2015easeandroid,Xiaomi,GoogleCorp.}.
+Moreover, market operators have adopted different techniques that perform app auditing based on the logs from the configured emulators and remove the detected malware from the regulated markets \cite{DBLP:conf/sp/XiaGLQL15,isohara2011kernel,zhou2012hey}.
+In the scenarios, the more information the analysts learn based on the logs, the more likely they are to unveil underlying maliciousness.
+Therefore, the precise and complete reconstruction of app behaviors according to the logs is one of the most crucial problems that the analysts concern about.